Our Lodge to Lodge Trip

 Then we’ll say a thankful goodbye to Jane and George for their hospitality and return to the Bear Track Inn in Gustavus.
 The next day includes a relaxing boat trip up to Glacier Bay, and upon our return another home-cooked meal and relaxing conversation by the fireplace.

-If you’re looking for a private, customized trip that combines the adventure of wilderness kayaking with the comforts of local guest lodges, e-mail Spirit Walker to learn how we can create the perfect Lodge to Lodge trip that fits your needs.
+If you’re looking for a private, customized trip that combines the adventure of wilderness kayaking with the comforts of local guest lodges, contact Spirit Walker to learn how we can create the perfect Lodge to Lodge trip that fits your needs.

 My trip with Spirit Walker Expeditions was amazing.
 My experience kayaking among the whales is something I will never forget!
 Go!
 You will love it.